Siskiyou County Personal Injury Lawyers

 Electrocution is another risk construction workers face, which can lead to devastating construction injuries such as burns and nerve damage.
 They are often unaware of potential electrical hazards.

-If you get injured while working in Siskiyou County, our personal injury lawyers can help you get worker’s compensation benefits.
-Under California law, workers are entitled to financial benefits to help them recover if they did not intentionally cause their injuries.
+If you get injured while working in Siskiyou County, our personal injury lawyers can help you in seeking workers’ compensation benefits.
+Under California law, workers may be eligible to pursue financial benefits if they did not intentionally cause their injuries.

 According to California Code CIV § 3342, the owner is responsible if a dog bites someone in a public place or lawfully in a private place.
 Dog owners will also be liable, whether or not they know of the dog’s past vicious behavior.